-We have acquired the New Drug Applications ("NDAs") for and market Atacand, Atacand HCT, Arimidex, Casodex, Lithobid, Vancocin, Inderal LA, Inderal XL, InnoPran XL, Oxistat, Veregen, and Pandel.
-We are innovating in our GTM strategy through creative partnerships.
-In addition, we will continue to explore opportunities in acquiring new brands to grow our established brands portfolio.
+We have grown our established brand product offerings through acquisition.
+We have acquired the NDAs for and market Atacand, Atacand HCT, Arimidex, Casodex, Lithobid, Vancocin, Inderal LA, Inderal XL, InnoPran XL, Oxistat, Veregen, and Pandel.
+We are innovating in our go-to-market strategy through creative partnerships.